janosgyerik/writing-markdown-well/README.md

 ### Top-level headings

-These are multiple equivalent ways of writing a top-level heading:
+These are multiple equivalent ways to write a top-level heading:

     Document    Document    Document    # Document  #Document
     =           ===         ========